When should I use sandbags?

 • Blocking air vents between brickwork may also require sandbags.
 Small vents may be covered with waterproof tape or plastic.

-Go to the Queensland Fire and Emergency Services website for tips on using sandbags.
+Go to the State Emergency Service (SES) website for tips on using sandbags.

 What can I do instead of using sandbags?